 - Implement and monitor: Execute your chosen solution and monitor its progress.
 Adjust your plan as needed based on new information or changing circumstances.

-By following these steps, the decision analysis framework can help you make informed, strategic choices in a variety of business situations.
+Following these steps, the decision analysis framework can help you make informed, strategic choices in various business situations.